"They've Stolen My GPL-Licensed Model!": Toward Standardized and Transparent Model Licensing

 \section{Preliminary License Analysis Results}

-This section seeks to answer a key question: \emph{Should I continue using traditional OSS and free-content licenses to publish my model, and what are the associated risks?} To explore this question, we evaluate commonly adopted licenses in the context of model publishing by MG Analyzer to assess whether they are still effective as intended.
+This section seeks to answer a key question: \emph{Should I continue using traditional OSS and free-content licenses to publish my model, and what are the associated risks?} We evaluate commonly adopted licenses using MG Analyzer to assess their effectiveness in this context.
 The example workflow involves combining two models and publishing them as a service, as shown in Figure~\ref{fig:case1}.
 Here, we consider two scenarios: 1) publishing the combined model as a service; 2) publishing the data generated from the combined model.
 Models A and B are non-binding works that correspond to the settings in Table~\ref{tab:result}, with their respective analysis results also presented in the table.
 Model C is an intermediate work created by combining A and B, and Data D is the generated output from C. Work E involves republishing C as a service with the intent to sell, while Work F involves republishing D as a literary form, also with the intent to sell.
 To be more convincing, we use real-world models and their respective licenses for demonstration.